This week's best current accounts

 Nationwide’s FlexDirect account pays 5% interest on balances of up to £2,500.
 However, that’s an introductory 12-month offer and when it ends the rate drops to just 1% interest on the first £2,500.
 Agreed overdrafts are free for the first year.
 You’ll need to pay in at least £1,000 a month.

-Alternatively, the TSB Classic Plus account will pay 5% interest on balances up to £2,000, but the rate is going to be slashed in the new year.
-You’ll need to pay in at least £500 a month, register for internet banking, opt for bank statements and paperless correspondence to get the bonus rate, and there’s a linked regular savings account paying 5% too.
-It's still worth considering for the other perks.
+Alternatively, the TSB Classic Plus account will pay 3% interest on balances up to £1,500.
+You’ll need to pay in at least £500 a month, register for internet banking, opt in for online bank statements and paperless correspondence to get the headline rate.

 Best introductory offers

-Elsewhere.
-M&S Bank will give a £100 M&S gift card to new current account customers, plus a £10 voucher each month for a year, providing you pay in at least £1,000 a month.
-That's worth a little more than the Co-op deal, but only if you're an M&S shopper.
+M&S Bank will give a £50 M&S gift card to new current account customers, plus a £5 voucher each month for two years, providing you pay in at least £1,000 a month.
+That’s the most generous cash value, though if you’re not an M&S shopper it won’t be as valuable as cash.
 You’ll need to switch your account and transfer two monthly direct debits to qualify.
 The deal is available on M&S’s free standard account, or its £10 a month Premium Account.

 Halifax will pay £100 to anyone who switches to its Current Account, Reward Current Account or Ultimate Reward Account.
 The latter charges a £10 monthly fee, or £15 if you pay in less than £750 per month.
 You’ll need to sign up via the Current Account Switching Service and set up at least four direct debits.